 Justice Reinvestment in New Hampshire

-- Focuses supervision and resources on probationers who are at a high risk of reoffending;
+- Focuses supervision and resources on people on probation who are at a high risk of reoffending;

 - Enables probation officers to employ short jail sanctions for minor probation violations, when permitted by judges at sentencing;

-- Establishes a 7-day intermediate sanction in a halfway house for parole violators; and
+- Establishes a 7-day intermediate sanction in a halfway house for people who violate parole conditions; and

 - Imposes a 90-day period in prison for people whose parole is revoked for committing technical violations of their supervision.

-Prior to passing Justice Reinvestment legislation, New Hampshire’s prison population was projected to grow to 3,029 people by FY2015.
-The Justice Reinvestment Act was projected to reduce the FY2015 prison population to 2,342 people, and in the year following passage of the legislation, the prison population fell by 12 percent, or approximately 390 people.
-In July 2011, however, Senate Bill 52 was passed, modifying or repealing certain policies in the Justice Reinvestment Act..
+Prior to passing Justice Reinvestment legislation, New Hampshire’s prison population was projected to grow to 3,029 people by 2015.
+The Justice Reinvestment Act was projected to reduce the 2015 prison population to 2,342 people, and in the year following passage of the legislation, the prison population fell by 12 percent, or approximately 390 people.
+In July 2011, however, Senate Bill 52 was passed, modifying or repealing certain policies in the Justice Reinvestment Act.
 As a result, New Hampshire’s prison population began to increase; as of March 31, 2015, New Hampshire’s prison population was 2,738.

 The CSG Justice Center provided technical assistance to New Hampshire on the implementation of the Justice Reinvestment policies.
-In particular, the CSG Justice Center assisted the Department of Corrections with developing a training strategy for staff on effective supervision practices and helped the parole board implement guidelines for release decision making using data-driven strategies and incorporating evidence-based practices.
+In particular, CSG Justice Center staff assisted the Department of Corrections with developing a training strategy for staff on effective supervision practices and helped the parole board implement guidelines for release decision-making using data-driven strategies and incorporating evidence-based practices.